Attraction-Repulsion clustering with applications to fairness: Experiments

+We will measure the degree of diversity of the partition by comparing the ethnic composition of each of its clusters to the ethnic composition of the overall dataset which is $p_t = (0.2423,\allowbreak 0.0018,\allowbreak 0.0988,0.0028, 0.1604,0.4741).$ This is done by using the \emph{unbalance} index defined in (\ref{unfiarness}).

-Recall that the average silhuette index can be seen as a measure of the compactness of the clusters in a partition.
-Hence our methodology is to use attraction-repulsion clustering where tuning is done over a mesh of distinct parameters, and the best parameters are those that give the lowest $\mathrm{unfairness}$ while keeping the average silhuette index over some treshold $\tau$.
-In this way we impose the maximum improvement in fairness while keeping part of the geographical information codified by the distance.
+Recall that the average silhouette index is a measure of the compactness of the clusters in a partition.
+Hence our methodology is to use attraction-repulsion clustering where tuning is done over a mesh of distinct parameters, and the best parameters are those that give the lowest $\mathrm{unbalance}$ while keeping the average silhouette index over some threshold $\tau$.
+In this way we impose the maximum improvement in diversity while keeping part of the geographical information codified by the distance.
 This procedure can be seen in Algorithm \ref{tuningAlgo}.

-Codification of the protected attributes in this case is straight forward, it is just the number of students of the school in each category.
+Codification of the protected attributes in this case is straightforward, it is just the number of students at the school in each category.
 Hence, for instance Catham High School has $S_{C.H.S.} = (46,0,106,2,19,1021)$.
-We want to stress that another easy possibility is to use proportions with respect to the total number of students, i.e. $(0.03820598,0,0.08803987,0.015780731,0.00166113,\allowbreak 0.8480066)$.
-However, we choose to use the number of students since we think it should be taken into account, and that information is lost when using proportions.
+We want to stress that another easy possibility is to use proportions with respect to the total number of students, i.e., $(0.0382, 0, 0.0880,0.0158,0.0017,0.8480)$.
+However, we choose to use the number of students since we think it should be considered, and that information is lost when using proportions.

 Selecting the grid or mesh of parameters for the different dissimilarities is an important task.
 For some of them, $\delta_2$ and $\delta_3$, it is mainly an analytical task of selecting the best values.
 However, in proposing candidates for $V$ in $\delta_1$ and $\delta_4$ we can use available information as we will see below.
 In this example we will concentrate on $\delta_1,\delta_2$ and $\delta_4$.
-As hierarchical clustering methods, since we only have distances between schools, we will use complete, average and single linkage.
-Trough a MDS embedding we will use k-means.
-Hence, cluster.methods = (complete, average, single, k-means) in Algorithm \ref{tuningAlgo}.
+To explore the effects of attraction-repulsion dissimilarities on different clustering methods we select a tiny sample.
+As hierarchical clustering methods, since we only have distances between schools, we will use complete, average, and single linkage.
+Through a MDS embedding we will use $k$-means.
+Hence, cluster.methods = (complete, average, single, $k$-means) in Algorithm \ref{tuningAlgo}.